 Case 2: The algorithm halts in step 2(a).
 Since J is a universal solution, it is easy to see that K is a universal solution for targets that satisfy E (in addition to the requirements on Σ{st} and Σ_t).
-Thus, every solution that satisfies E (that is, where q_2 fails) is a homomorphic image of K. Also, if K satisfies some conjunctive query in C, then so does every homomorphic image of K. Putting these facts together, we see that if K satisfies some conjunctive query in K, then so does every solution that satisfies K, that is, every solution where K fails.
-So if K satisfies some conjunctive query in K, then every solution where K fails satisfies some conjunctive query in K, and so satisfies K fails solution satisfies either K or K and hence satisfies K Hence, K for K then every solution satisfies either K or K and hence satisfies K Hence, K for K then every solution satisfies either K for K and hence satisfies K Hence, K for K then every solution satisfies either K for K and hence satisfies K hence, K for K
+Thus, every solution that satisfies E (that is, where q_2 fails) is a homomorphic image of K. Also, if K satisfies some conjunctive query in C, then so does every homomorphic image of K. Putting these facts together, we see that if K satisfies some conjunctive query in C, then so does every solution that satisfies E, that is, every solution where q_2 fails.
+So if K satisfies some conjunctive query in C, then every solution where q_2 fails satisfies some conjunctive query in C, then every solution satisfies either q_2 or q_1 , and hence satisfies q.
+Hence, certain(q, I) = true.

 Case 3: The algorithm halts in step 2(b).
 As mentioned in Case 2, K is a universal solution for targets that satisfy E. In particular, K is a solution for the original data exchange problem (which does not include E).
 Since K does not satisfy any of the conjunctive queries in C, it does not satisfy q_1 .
 On the other hand, K satisfies all of the egds in E, and hence does not satisfy q_2 .
 Hence, K does not satisfy q.
-Since K is a solution, it follows that certain(q, I) = false. \square
+Since K is a solution, it follows that certain(q, I) = false.